 Another hour of stunning scenery later, we arrived in Galway, Ireland’s cultural capital.
 Kim offered those who wanted an inclusive 30-minute tour of this artistic, boho town, but I was feeling the fatigue from all my recent travels and decided to take myself to a little café down an alleyway.
 I sat in the window and watched the locals laughing and chatting as they walked past, and felt a sense of belonging with the amount strangers similar in appearance to myself… pale and ginger!

 In the two hours we had in Galway, I took a wander around the town, stopping to eat a hearty lunch where Kim had recommended, watching buskers playing Irish jigs on the street, and strolling down narrow streets to find bookshops, boutiques, and historic details.

 I was really impressed with the professionalism or the Wild Rover staff and tour bus.
 They did a great job of keeping this long day light and entertaining, meeting everyone's needs when it came to bathroom stops and food.
 We were all exhausted on the way home but were more than satisfied with the day we experienced.
 I was stoked I could see so much in the little amount of time I had in Ireland.

 If I was there longer, I would have definitely booked some of Wild Rovers other tours, I especially had my eye on their Giants Causeway, Belfast City & Carrick A Rede Rope Bridge Day Tour from Dublin.
 I guess I'll just have to go back!

-If you have any questions about the tour, please comment below or send me a DM on Instagram!
+If you have any questions about the tour, please comment below!

 Planning a trip to Ireland?